r-crosswords/aotw/exolve-README.md

 ## exolve-option
 In this single-line, repeatable section, the setter can specify certain options.
+Multiple, space-separated options may be provided on each exolve-option line.
 The list of currently supported options is as follows:
 - **hide-inferred-numbers** If this option is specified, then the software does not display any clue numbers that were automatically inferred.
 Setters using